zsapkagy/terraforming-the-clouds/aws/ec2/terraform/README.md

-# EC2 Instance for Kubernetes in AWS EKS
+# EC2 Instance for Kubernetes in AWS EKS - OUTDATED

 This Terraform configuration creates an EC2 instance optimized for working with Kubernetes in AWS EKS.